Did you know?

 The greater love is a mother’s, then comes a dog’s, then a sweetheart’s. – Polish Proverb

-Often referred to as the “Little Lion Dog”, the ancient Löwchen is a member of the Bichon family of dogs and originated in France.
+Often referred to as the “Little Lion Dog”, the ancient Löwchen is a lively and affectionate member of the Bichon family of dogs and originated in France.
 He is related to the Bichon Frise, the Havanese, and the Maltese.

 His exact origins and ancestry are lost to time.
 It is thought the breed descends from dogs that were brought into Europe by travelers from far eastern countries including Tibet.
 These imports then bred with local Spitz type dogs and terriers.